atubak400/Implementing-Load-Balancer-with-Nginx/README.md

 ![Introduction](./img/1.png)

-## Introduction to Load Balancing and Nginx
+## A. Introduction to Load Balancing and Nginx